Quickstart#

 All available configuration options are listed in areal/api/cli_args.py.
 To customize the experiment (models, resources, algorithm options), you can:

-Edit the YAML file directly at examples/lite/configs/gsm8k_grpo.yaml.
+Edit the YAML file directly at examples/math/gsm8k_grpo.yaml.

 Add command-line options: